 This was the year when it came to light that 63% of millennials claimed to keep updated on brands through social networks. * www.socialeemedia.co.uk

-This was arguably the same year where more and more brands turned their attentions to social media marketing.
+This was arguably the same year where more and more brands turned their attention to social media marketing.

-2017 L’Oréal reaches millions with huge social media campaign
+2017 L’Oréal reaches millions with a huge social media campaign

 Earlier this year, beauty brand L’Oréal recruited 15 celebrities and influencers to stand as the endorsement for their Confidence Training Programme which promotes self-worth as oppose to self-doubt, in association with The Prince’s Trust.
 Of the 15, nine of them were social media influencers – including Marcus Butler and Emily Canham – who have a combined Instagram following of 6,103,000!

 Now, brands no longer have to seek out influencers themselves, thanks to the help of Influencer Champions who help pair top brands with high-profile social media influencers for campaigns, sponsored posts and brand ambassadorships.
 For more information, please contact Amelia Neate and team on 08453 31 30 31 or email firstname.lastname@example.org